CONTEMPORARY HEALTH PSYCHOLOGY AND PROFESSIONAL PRACTICE - 2022/3

 - Conduct a systematic review (2500-3000 words) in a contemporary area of health psychology (addresses learning outcome: 1, 2 and 3)

 Written feedback is provided by the course convenor on both assignments.

-- Equip students with an awareness of the practical and transferable skills useful in health psychology.
+- Equip students with an awareness of the practical, research and transferable skills useful in health psychology.

-- Start to develop key transferrable skills useful for health psychology practice.
+- Start to develop key transferrable skills useful for health psychology research and practice.

-- Equip students with an awareness of the contemporary issues impacting on health and health psychology practice
+- Equip students with an awareness of the contemporary issues impacting health and health psychology practice

-- Encourage students to reflect and critically engage with issues impacting on contemporary health psychology practice and the role health psychologists could have in helping with these issues.
+- Encourage students to reflect and critically engage with issues impacting contemporary health psychology practice and research.

 |001||1.
 Develop key transferable skills useful for professional practice in health psychology||KCPT|